GeorgeBrooker/EcogreenCapstone/sam-with-postgres/README(Installation).md

 - .NET core
 - Docker *(Docker-Desktop is the recommended installer)*
 - AWS SAM CLI.

+NOTE: If developing / using strip applications you will also need to install the stripe API
 ## HIGHLY RECOMENDED
 - Postman https://www.postman.com/downloads/ (this will let you send custom Http requests to the server very easily.
 I will probably set up a custom environment on this for the team soon)